shiv07tiwari/blockchain-go/README.md

 * It is hashed by a secure crypto hash function.
 A specific hash represets a particular dB state.
 * A batch of transactions make a block.
 Each block is encoded and hashed.
 Block has header(parent block metadata) and payload (new dB transactions)
 * Byzantine Fault Tolerance, Proof of Work.
+* As blockchain is public, we dont save any sensitive data in it.
+A transaction is represented in terms of inputs and outputs.